The Runaway Bus

-The Runaway Bus is a 1954 British comedy film produced, written, and directed by Val Guest.
+The Runaway Bus (also known as Scream in the Night) is a 1954 British comedy film produced, written and directed by Val Guest.
 It stars Frankie Howerd, Margaret Rutherford and Petula Clark and an ensemble cast of character actors in a story about a bus caught in fog while a gang of crooks tries to carry off a heist.
-The film was shot at Southall Studios in London with sets designed by the art director Wilfred Arnold.
 It was the film debut of Belinda Lee.

 The film is referenced in an episode of Frankie Howerd's 1970s radio series.

 Plot

-When heavy fog wreaks havoc among air travellers throughout southern England, outspoken Cynthia Beeston (Margaret Rutherford), a forceful proponent of "Positive Thought", insists on being taken from London Airport to Blackbushe Airport, where she might be able to fly to Dublin.
+When heavy fog wreaks havoc with the plans of air travellers throughout southern England, outspoken Cynthia Beeston, a forceful proponent of "Positive Thought", insists on being taken from London Airport to Blackbushe Airport, where she might be able to fly to Dublin.

-Harassed airline employees find emergency relief coach 13, and reserve driver Percy Lamb (Frankie Howerd) to transport her.
-Lamb is a man so hapless he cannot find his way around the airport, much less the roads.
-Beeston is joined by mild-mannered Henry Waterman (Toke Townley), pulp-thriller addict Janie Grey (Belinda Lee) and Ernest Schroeder (George Coulouris).
-To satisfy a regulation, stewardess "Nikki" Nicholls (Petula Clark) is assigned to shepherd them.
-Rounding out the party is airline first officer Peter Jones (Terence Alexander), who hitches a ride.
+Harassed airline employees find emergency relief coach 13 and reserve driver Percy Lamb to transport her.
+Lamb is so hapless he cannot find his way around the airport, much less the roads.
+Beeston is joined by mild-mannered Henry Waterman, pulp-thriller addict Janie Grey and Ernest Schroeder.
+To satisfy a regulation, stewardess "Nikki" Nicholls is assigned to shepherd them.
+Rounding out the party is airline first officer Peter Jones, who hitches a ride.

 Unbeknownst to most of them, robbers have stolen £200,000 worth of gold bullion from the airport bonded store and hidden the proceeds in the boot of the coach.

-Two of the crooks are caught; under questioning by Inspector Henley (John Horsley), one breaks down and admits the gold was stowed on the coach and that the mysterious and notorious "Banker" is the mastermind.
+Two of the crooks are caught.
+Under questioning by Inspector Henley, one breaks down and admits the gold was stowed on the coach and that the mysterious and notorious "Banker" is the mastermind.
 Henley informs Percy by radio, but the fog is so thick, Percy has no idea where he is.
-In mid-call, Peter pokes what Percy thinks is a gun into Percy's back and tells him to keep driving.
-They wind up at a deserted booby-trapped village used by the Army for training.
+In mid-call, Peter pokes what Percy thinks is a gun into his back and tells him to keep driving.
+They wind up at a deserted, booby-trapped village used by the Army for training.

 When Schroeder finds a Sten gun, Peter grabs it.
 Schroeder then informs him that it does not work, and produces a pistol of his own.
 After a scuffle, it turns out that Peter is working for airport security, while Schroeder is a police officer.
-Miss Beeston - the Banker - ends up with the gun, and her henchman Henry tries to start the coach.
-Percy saves the day, having removed the rotor arm from the engine, and knocking the pistol out of Miss Beeston's hand with a stone.
+Miss Beeston is revealed to be the Banker and she ends up with the gun, as her henchman Henry tries to start the coach.
+Percy saves the day: he had removed the rotor arm from the engine beforehand, and knocks the pistol out of Miss Beeston's hand with a stone.